Employment, Education & Independence

 - Does your child have a resume, cover letter, interview skills, and all of the necessary components to land that first or second job?

 - Does your child have volunteer and/or work experience to help fill out a resume and acquire or move beyond an entry-level position?

 - Has your child established the requisite networking skills and opportunities to find and secure employment opportunities?

 - Does your child have a clear and defined vocational pathway that is both realistic and motivating?

-For those lifelong learners who desire continued academic growth, we offering programming geared toward the individual needs of the learner, but with a particular emphasis on the cognitive skills necessary to acquire and retain employment.
+For those lifelong learners who desire continued academic growth, we offer programming geared toward the learner’s individual needs but with a particular emphasis on the cognitive skills necessary to acquire and retain employment.